nnnsss999/llmattacks/README.md

 - The **canonical files** reside under `docs/` and use kebab‑case names.
 - Each file may include YAML front matter describing the source, category, and license.
 - A compiled PDF version is provided for offline viewing.
 - Run `python scripts/build_index.py` to regenerate `index.json`, which lists all catalog entries by category and date.
+- Run `python scripts/cache_pdfs.py` to locally cache PDF sources when allowed.
+- Broken links are checked via `lychee` in CI.

 ## Contributing